Theoretical Foundations of Conformal Prediction: Conditional independence with a discrete confounder

 \end{theorem} As before, the intuition is that under the null, the permuted data $(\bfX_\sigma,\bfY,\bfW)$ has the same distribution as the original data $(\bfX,\bfY,\bfW)$, for all permutations $\sigma \in \cS_n(\bfW)$---but this statement is not well defined since, of course, the set $\cS_n(\bfW)$ is itself random.
 To be more precise, what we mean is that conditional on $\bfW$, for each $\sigma\in\cS_n(\bfW)$ it holds that $(\bfX_\sigma,\bfY)$ and $(\bfX,\bfY)$ are equal in (conditional) distribution.
 We will formalize this intuition in our proof of the validity of the local permutation test, below.

 \paragraph{Will the local permutation test be powerful?} The power of the local permutation test will depend heavily on several factors.
 First, we need to consider the number of `clashes'---i.e., data points $i\neq j\in[n]$ for which $W_i=W_j$, and therefore, feature values $X_i$ and $X_j$ may be permuted in our permutation test.
 A large number of clashes will lead to a rich set of candidate permutations $\cS_n(\bfW)$ and, potentially, a powerful test.
 At the other extreme, if each value $W_i$ is unique, then $\cS_n(\bfW)$ will be a singleton set (containing only the identity permutation), leading to $\psi(\bfX,\bfY,\bfW)=0$.
-In general, if the sample size $n$ is sufficiently large so that many values of $W$ are observed multiple times in the dataset, then we have the potential for high power.

 Second, we need to consider the choice of the test statistic $T$ as well.
 As is the case for any test, if the test statistic cannot discriminate between the null and alternative, then the test will not be powerful.
 We omit further discussion of this standard point.